kimberli/everforest-zed/README.md

 ## Installation

+(TODO: Publish this as an official extension?)
 1. Open Zed
 2. Open the command palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Linux/Windows)
 3. Type "zed: extensions" and select it
 4. Search for "everforest" and install

-Alternatively, you can install this extension by cloning this repository into your Zed extensions directory.
+In the meantime, you can install this extension by cloning this repository, then installing it as a dev extension.

 ## Themes Included